-This style of implants is permanent, so some serious thought will need to be undergone before you decide whether or not to go through with the process.
-Here at our dental clinic, we have been utilizing this form of implants for many years, so we are experts on the procedure.
+Selecting your dental veneers is very important.
+One must put some serious thought into this, before deciding whether or not to go through with the process.
+Here at our dental clinic, we have been utilizing dental veneers for many years, so we are experts on the procedure.
 We ensure that all of our customers feel comfortable and are well educated in the procedure before we proceed.

 Some patients use veneers to quickly and easily whiten a dull smile.
 They can cover the signs of decay that come from a lifetime of smoking, coffee drinking, or even high consumption of highly pigmented foods.
 This can turn once white teeth a shade of yellow or brown, and this is what many patients seek to change when they come into the clinic inquiring about veneers or similar procedures.
 Other reasons could be minor cosmetic problems, such as slightly crooked or gapped teeth.
 Veneers can also work to replace damaged enamel; our poor eating habits or dental neglect can also lead to the decay of enamel, which protects our teeth.

 When veneers are placed, we will need to change the structure of your discolored, damaged, or crooked teeth to properly place them.
 This is why they are referred to as a permanent fix.
 This is why it is important to assess their suitability for your dental concerns.
 They may also cause greater sensitivity for your teeth, so you will feel the hot and cold more so in your teeth than you had before.
 That being said, this is not so for all patients and only occurs in some cases.